bjh21/mal/docs/GC.md

 also mal objects, because they need to take part in the garbage-collection process.

-Add a flag to each mal object called `gc_mark`.
+Add a flag to each mal object called `gc_marked`.
 The "mark" phase of the garbage collector will set this to indicate that an object is reachable.
 The "sweep" phase will clear it again and free those objects that have it clear already.